Foster Care Abuse Lawyer

 • Child prostitution or grooming

 Children in foster care are especially at risk because they often don’t have stable adults in their lives who believe them or protect them.
+Many children feel ashamed or guilty about the abuse, believing it is their own fault, which only deepens their emotional trauma.
 That lack of support can make it easier for predators to abuse and silence them.

 We’ve seen similar systemic failures in churches, schools, group homes, and detention centers.
 The pattern is all too familiar: an institution prioritizes its reputation over the safety of children, and abuse continues unchecked.